LoneWolfVPS/Fooocus-ControlNet-SDXL/readme.md

    download [Fooocus's own inpaint control model from here](https://huggingface.co/lllyasviel/fooocus_inpaint/resolve/main/inpaint.fooocus.patch) as the file "Fooocus\models\inpaint\inpaint.fooocus.patch" (the size of this file is 1.28GB).

-After Fooocus-Control 2.1.60(*for convenience, the version of fooocus-control follows fooocus*), you will also have `run_anime.bat` and `run_realistic.bat`.
+After Fooocus-ControlNet-SDXL 2.1.60(*for convenience, the version of Fooocus-ControlNet-SDXL follows fooocus*), you will also have `run_anime.bat` and `run_realistic.bat`.
 They are different model presets (and requires different models, but they will be automatically downloaded).
 [Check here for more details](https://github.com/lllyasviel/Fooocus/discussions/679).